 - Claw hammer

 - Tape measure

 - Small/compact car jack

 Breaking Down Pallets

 Aside from the many benefits that pallets have they do however have one disadvantage – before you can use them you have to break them down and in all honesty this isn’t a fun job!

-The quality of the pallets you are using will determine how well they are put together.
+The quality of the pallets you are using for your simple pallet coop will determine how well they are put together.
 Better quality pallets tend to be assembled using quite a few nails and this makes them much trickier to pull apart, but as the timber is generally of a better quality, it tends to break and damage much less.